dstroud/dreamsequence/README.md

 # Overview

 This Overview will explain how the components that make up Dreamsequence operate.
-It's a bit dry and technical, so if you are more of the skim-the-manual type, feel free to [install some NB voices](https://llllllll.co/t/n-b-et-al-v0-1/60374) to get you started, then skip ahead to the [Grid interface](https://github.com/dstroud/dreamsequence/blob/main/README.md#grid-interface) guide.
+It's a bit dry and technical, so if you are more of the skim-the-manual type, feel free to [install some NB voices](https://llllllll.co/t/n-b-et-al-v0-1/60374) then skip ahead to the [Grid interface](https://github.com/dstroud/dreamsequence/blob/main/README.md#grid-interface) guide.
 You'll likely want to keep the [Norns interface](https://github.com/dstroud/dreamsequence/blob/main/README.md#norns-interface) guide handy for reference.

 > **_NOTE:_** Dreamsequence supports saving/loading of your song through the system PARAMETERS>>PSET menu but you should expect these saves to break when doing updates.
 I'll do my best to notify of breaking changes in patch notes, but things will be missed and I recommend you wrap up any work before updating.